Semen analysis: DNA damage

 DNA damage in sperm cells that is related to infertility can be probed by analysis of DNA susceptibility to denaturation in response to heat or acid treatment and/or by detection of DNA fragmentation revealed by the presence of double-strand breaks detected by the TUNEL assay.
 Other techniques performed in order to measure the DNA fragmentation are: SCD (sperm chromatin dispersion test), ISNT (in situ nick translation), SCSA (sperm chromatin structural assay) and comet assay.

 Total motile spermatozoa

 Total motile spermatozoa (TMS) or total motile sperm count (TMSC) is a combination of sperm count, motility and volume, measuring how many million sperm cells in an entire ejaculate are motile.

 Use of approximately 20 million sperm of motility grade c or d in ICI, and 5 million ones in IUI may be an approximate recommendation.

-Others
+Immunological Testing

 The sample may also be tested for white blood cells.
 A high level of white blood cells in semen is called leucospermia and may indicate an infection.
 Cutoffs may vary, but an example cutoff is over 1 million white blood cells per milliliter of semen.

+An important part of semen other than sperm cells is the presence of leukocytes or white blood cells.
+During normal function, WBCs aid in the reduction of inflammation, are involved in the production of reactive oxidative species (ROS), and aid in the destruction of faulty sperm.
+When leukocyte production is higher than the normal range, healthy sperm cells will be degraded in excess, creating infertility by a reduced sperm count and sperm clumping visible during microscopic examination.
+This specific immune response is known as “antisperm antibodies” and can be screened for using an antisperm antibody assay.
+The increased immune response can be found in blood, vaginal fluid, and semen.

+The increased leukocytes in the bodily fluids create an increased production of ROS..
+Reactive oxygen species are involved in communication within the cell, intracellular signaling, on many levels, impacting ATP generation, cell movement, and repair.

+Resulting in sperm impairment on many physiological levels.Issues in immunological response impacting male fertility can be linked to testicular trauma, vasectomy reversal, spinal cord injury, and infection.